IN AN IMPORTANT new profile piece, the Nobelist and climate unifier Al Gore opens up on a range of once-taboo subjects.

 “I had a $1500-a-day habit.
 After taxes.
 It’s been proven—and this, this is science here: that tobacco is a highly lucrative substance.

-“You know, so I just, I find that whole line of questioning incredibly ignorant.
+“So, you know, I just find that whole line of questioning incredibly ignorant.

-With the incessant demands of his local constituency, his Senatorial obligations, a one-man climate crusade to fight and a family tobacco farm to run, he never seemed to find a spare five minutes to quit the tobacco industry, Gore explains.
+With the demands of his local constituency, his Senatorial responsibilities, a one-man crusade against climate change to fight, and a tobacco farm to run, he couldn’t seem to find the five minutes he needed to quit the tobacco industry, Gore explains.

-“There are only 24 hours in a day,” he adds, “according to the scientists who study time management.
+“There are only 24 hours in a day, according to the scientists who study time management.

 But climate skeptics aren’t solely responsible for his actions, he clarifies.

-“I also blame my childhood friends; they were pretty heavy sellers at the time.
-It wasn’t exactly the most supportive environment for stopping—not when my entire social group was doing it.”
+“I also blame my childhood friends; they were pretty heavy sellers.
+Still are.
+So it wasn’t exactly the most supportive environment for getting clean—not when my entire social group was doing it.”

 The Vice Presidential nomination couldn’t have come at a better time, Gore reflects.

-The key to quitting once and for all—just months before winning the White House—was to sell gum instead, he adds.
+The key to quitting once and for all—just months before winning the White House—was to sell gum instead, he reveals.

-Now that he’s a parent of four, I’m dying to know: does Gore allow his kids to sell tobacco?
+Now that he’s a father of four, I’m dying to know: does Gore allow his kids to sell tobacco?

 “No way.
 The Gore house is a Big-Tobacco-free zone.
 Actually, that goes for all drugs.